spitlo/spitlo.github.io/content/code/spoons.md

 ### Symbats

-There is also a Spoon for quickly finding glyphs from the "[Miscellaneous Symbols](https://en.wikipedia.org/wiki/Miscellaneous_Symbols)" and "[Dingbats](https://en.wikipedia.org/wiki/Dingbat#Dingbats_Unicode_block)" unicode blocks.
+There is also a Spoon for quickly finding glyphs from the "[Miscellaneous Symbols](https://en.wikipedia.org/wiki/Miscellaneous_Symbols)" and "[Dingbats](https://en.wikipedia.org/wiki/Dingbat#Dingbats_Unicode_block)" Unicode blocks.
 I have it mapped to `Hyper` + `S`.
 When triggered, it shows a searchable list of symbols.
 When a symbol is selected, it gets copied to the clipboard.

 ### HttpStatus